 - I put the large bowl on the kitchen scale, re-set the indicated weight to zero with the "tare weight" function (standard on all electronic kitchen scales), and re-zero each time before I add the next ingredient.

-- some dough will be sticking to the inside of the bowl.
-Scrape it off with the fork and add it to the dough ball.
+- Some dough will be sticking to the inside of the bowl.
+Once a minute, stop the machine and scrape it all the way down with the spatula.

-- cover the bowl with plastic wrap
+- Optional: cover the bowl with plastic wrap or damp cloth.

-- small holes will form at the surface of the dough; there will be small crackling noises
+- Small holes will form at the surface of the dough; there will be small crackling noises.

 The dough - before and after rising